JoepvanDam/data-agent/test/gpt-3.5-turbo-0125/results.md

     "Formatted": "Yes, there is a correlation between 'AP' and 'SP'."
 }
 ```
+Task error.
 How did we ever think this model was good...?
 I will finish the test, but I am not hopeful for any correct answers.

 ---